YenWenWang/NSFInvasion2022/Linux/Intro.markdown

 ```

 ### Head and Tail
-You know `head` already it spits out the first few lines of a file.
+You know that `head` spits out the first few lines of a file already.
 It could be handy if you want to take a quick glance at a file.
 But do you know `head` can do more than that?
 For example, you can specify how many lines you want it to spit out.
 Same drill, go to `LinuxIntro/NewStuff/HeadTailAndWordCount` and try to read file see what's the first three lines of `HeadsAndTails.txt`?